Preview:

 Jim: So what is something at Thanksgiving that you guys have done as a tradition?

-Becky: Well, as a tradition, we do get together with all of the family, and, um, we-
+Becky: Well, as a tradition, we do get together with all of the family.
+And, um, we-

-Jim: You sound pretty excited about that. (laughs)
+Jim: You sound pretty excited about that (laughs).

 Jim: Mom and Dad, she didn’t mean it that way.

-Jim: (laughs) Yeah, right.
-It is good.
+Jim: Right. (laughs) it is good.

 Becky: So it just gives us an opportunity to do that.

 Becky: Absolutely.
-We owe it all to him.
-We owe everything to him, and so thanksgiving is not just for the capital T Thanksgiving Day.
+We owe it all to Him.
+We owe everything to Him.
+And so Thanksgiving is not just for the capital T, Thanksgiving Day.
 Thanksgiving should be something we do daily.
 The Bible is filled with verses and passages on the importance of gratitude, the importance of generosity, of God’s generosity to us.

-Jim: Hm.
+Jim: Hmm.

 Becky: And if we think that top of mind on a day-to-day basis, our outpouring ought to be thanks for everything He’s given us.

-John: He’s in his mid-30s almost.
+John: He’s in his mid-thirties almost.

 Jim: Okay, there we go.
-That’s… Well, you never stop that, uh, parenting relationship.
+That’s, well, you never stop that, uh, parenting relationship.

 Becky: No.

-John: That’s always good.
+John: No, it’s always good.

-Jim: But, but in that context, you know, younger kids today, there’s so much, seemingly so much an attitude of entitlement-
+Jim: But, but in that context, you know, younger kids today, there’s so much, seemingly so much an attitude of entitlement.

 Becky: Yes.

-Jim: … that, you know, to be thankful when you’re saying, “Well, of course I deserve this trophy.
+Jim: That, you know, to be thankful when you’re saying, “Well of course I deserve this trophy.
 I showed up.”

-Becky: (laughs) Yeah.
+Becky: (laughs) yeah.

 Jim: But, uh, that’s not really how it works.